 The Feasibility Study was amended on November 15, 2011 (the "Amended RDM Technical Report") to reflect updated qualified persons certificates and filed on that date on SEDAR, which is accessible at www.SEDAR.com.
 In addition, an addendum to the Amended RDM Technical Report was issued by Golder Associates Brasil Consultoria e Projectos Ltda., and filed on SEDAR on November 15, 2011.
 This addendum primarily reflected the agreement by the Corporation with the Brazilian authorities that the Corporation would undertake to add an impervious liner to the tailing impoundment area, along with some environmental works.
 The extra cost for this additional work, along with certain scope changes that have been implemented to enhance future operations is estimated at approximately \$15 million.
-As of the date of this MD&A, the estimated start-up CAPEX for the Project, including the extra scope discussed above, is approximately \$185 to \$190 million.
-However, given that gold production has not yet fully ramped up, there is no assurance that the final cost will be within this estimate.
+As of the date of this MD&A, the estimated start-up CAPEX for the Project, including the extra scope discussed above is approximately \$185 to \$190 million.